 The radiology or nuclear medicine department of a hospital

 Usually, you do not need special preparations before a bone scan.
 For example, you can eat and drink normally before your appointment.

 However, tell your doctor about all medications you take.
 Medicines that contain barium or bismuth can affect the test results.
 As a result, your doctor may recommend not taking them before your scan.

-Also mention drug allergies or other medical conditions you may have.
-And women should tell their doctors if they are breastfeeding or if there is any chance they are pregnant.
+Also mention if you have any drug allergies or other medical conditions.
+Women should tell their doctors if they are breastfeeding or if there is any chance they are pregnant.

 Additionally, check with your insurance provider in advance.
-Find out whether the cost of the test will be covered and whether you need to pay part of it.
+Find out how much of the cost of the test will be covered and how much you will need to pay.